Welcome to PamRotella.com

 I'm sure that many people would have benefited from articles I never had time to write over the years.
 But there was absolutely nothing I could have done about it -- as it is, I've sacrificed a lot just to bring my readers the few in-depth articles already written.
 I'm not saying that I expect to be financed well enough to make this site my full-time job, or to launch a complete health news site.
 That would take a lot of donations.
 But I would like at least something to allow me to spend more time on this site.
 That can come through a few large gifts, or many small ones.
 Even some rather than none is good.

 People have also enjoyed some of my early photos posted here.
 Through the years, I've found my photos on many web sites, and some have been used in magazines or on news web sites.
 A rewrite of my article on Omega-3 fatty acids has appeared in a health journal.
 But so far, I haven't been compensated financially for that work.
-In reality, PamRotella.com is my charitable cause, a sort of hobby that is forced to exist solely on the scraps of time that rarely are available to devote to it.
-And it is financed solely by my employers' paychecks (sometimes barely).
+In reality, PamRotella.com is my charitable cause, a sort of hobby that is forced to exist solely on small scraps of time and money.
+And so, if information here saved your life, you can thank my employers past and present for their paychecks, and the few people who bought cookbooks.
+If you the reader can afford anything and want to help out, that would be great, too.

 Thanks to everyone,